Dental Implants in Edmonton

-Caring for my Dental Implants
+Caring for your Dental Implants

 Because dental implants are placed in the jawbone, artificial replacement teeth attached to implants look and act much like natural teeth.
-Like natural teeth, implants need to be kept clean using a toothbrush and floss.
+Like natural teeth, implants need to be kept clean with regular dental care like brushing and flossing.
 Your dentist will show you the proper cleaning procedure for implants.
 Regular dental checkups are important so your dentist can make sure that your bite is right and that your implants are not loose.